Jerry Paris: Early life

-Paris was born on July 25, 1925, in San Francisco, California.
-His parents (married in 1921) were Samuel Aaron Paris and Esther Mohl.
+Paris was born on July 25, 1925, in San Francisco, California to a Jewish family.
+His parents were Samuel Aaron Paris and Esther Mohl.
 His mother subsequently married Milton Grossman when Paris was a small child, but Paris never legally adopted his stepfather's surname.

 After serving in the United States Navy during World War II, he attended New York University and the Actors Studio in New York City.
 After graduating, Paris moved to Los Angeles, where he attended UCLA and studied acting at the Actors Lab in Hollywood.

 Career

 Paris had roles in films such as The Caine Mutiny, The Wild One and Marty.
 He also played Martin "Marty" Flaherty, one of Eliot Ness's men, in a recurring role in the first season of ABC-TV's The Untouchables, as well as making guest appearances on other television series.

-After having directed some episodes of The Dick Van Dyke Show, in which he also played the recurring character of next-door neighbor and dentist Jerry Helper, Paris won an Emmy Award in the 1963-64 season for Outstanding Directorial Achievement in Comedy for the series.
-He subsequently devoted himself to directing in both film and television, including The Partridge Family and Here's Lucy (including the third season opener featuring Elizabeth Taylor and Richard Burton), but he worked most notably on Happy Days, for which he directed 237 of the show's 255 episodes.
+From 1961 to 1966, Paris played the recurring character of dentist Jerry Helper, next-door neighbor and friend of Rob and Laura Petrie on The Dick Van Dyke Show, appearing in 39 of 158 episodes.
+In 1963, Carl Reiner, the show's creator and producer, gave Paris his first chance to direct one of the episodes.
+He soon became one of the show's regular directors and won a Primetime Emmy Award in 1964 for Outstanding Directorial Achievement in Comedy for the series.
+Paris subsequently devoted himself to directing in both film and television, including The Partridge Family, Here's Lucy (including the third season opener featuring Elizabeth Taylor and Richard Burton), and Happy Days, for which he directed 237 of the show's 255 episodes.
 Imitating Alfred Hitchcock, he appeared uncredited in at least one episode of every season.

+He directed two features for NGP, How Sweet It Is and The Grasshopper.

-Paris also directed episodes of Laverne & Shirley, The Odd Couple, The Mary Tyler Moore Show, The Ted Knight Show and Blansky's Beauties.
+Paris also directed episodes of Laverne & Shirley, The Odd Couple, The Mary Tyler Moore Show, The Ted Knight Show, and Blansky's Beauties.
 He returned to directing feature films in 1985's Police Academy 2: Their First Assignment and 1986's Police Academy 3: Back in Training.
 In all, he is credited with directing episodes of 57 TV titles and acting in 105 titles.